Portland, Oregon voters will decide whether to pass an initiative for single transferable voting, a form of proportional representation.

 Proportional Representation articles on DC

 Proportional representation is a concept in voting systems that means that the number of seats won by a party or group of candidates is proportionate to the number of votes received.
-Also see our section on Election Reform in America and our articles on the Electoral College.
+Also see our section on American democracy and our articles on the Electoral College.